 Verify that the “orig” claim TN belongs to the set of TN(s) identified by the TNAuthList of the certificate referenced by the “x5u” parameter.

-Verify that the scope of the TNAuthList of the parent certificate encompasses the scope of the child certificate TNAuthList.
-Repeat this verification step for each parent delegate certificate in the certificate path.
+Verify that the scope of each delegate CA certificate in the certification path encompasses the scope of its child certificate, as described in clause 6.2 of [ATIS delegate cert spec].

 If the certificate referenced by the "x5u" field contains a JWTClaimConstraints extension, and the RCD verification service does not support JWTClaimConstraints, then it should fail verification with response code 437 ‘Unsupported credential’.
+Note, this verification failure case should not cause the call to fail.

 If the “rcdi” claim is included, then the RCD verification service must verify it as specified in [draft-ietf-stir-passport-rcd].